 Lohri – a winter crop season celebration

-Considered as a harvest festival, Lohri marks the end of winter season and is also a time to thank the Sun God for good harvest.
+A harvest festival, Lohri marks the end of the winter season and is also a time to thank the Sun God for a good harvest.
 Many interesting legends are associated with this popular winter festival in India which makes the fiesta more exciting.
 During the Lohri celebration, Punjab becomes alive and is decorated like a new bride.
 You may hear the folklores of Dulla Bhatti and as the dusk falls down, you will find people eagerly awaiting to cherish the moment.

 When it is celebrated – 13th January

 Where it is celebrated – Mainly in Punjab and Haryana.
 However, some other parts of North India have also started partaking in the gala.

 How it is celebrated – The highlight of Lohri is the bonfire.
 In the morning, children go to the nearby houses to ask for some donation for the bonfire.
 Various tricks are used to urge people to give generously.
 Returning the children empty-handed is considered inauspicious.
 Thus, people give them sweets, money, jaggery, til, etc. In the evening, people dress up in traditional attire gather near the sacred fire (Lohri Goddess) and perform folk dances.
 Offerings are made to the Fire Goddess and then the same is distributed amongst the near and dear ones.
 Lohri is of special importance for the newborns and the newly-wedded couples.
 The feast consists of Makki ki roti and Sarson ka saag.

 Pongal – thanksgiving ceremony for the good harvest